edgexfoundry/edgex-docs/docs_src/examples/Ch-OSImageWithEdgeX.md

 ## Introduction

 This guide walks you through creating an Ubuntu Core OS image that is preloaded with an EdgeX stack.
-We use Ubuntu Core as the Linux distribution because it is optimized for IoT and enforces secure deployment of applications out of the box.
-We build the image using the default tooling and the snapped versions of EdgeX components.
-The snaps receive automatic and transactional updates, and stay up-to-date reliably with the latest security and bug fixes.
+We use [Ubuntu Core](https://ubuntu.com/core) as the Linux distribution because it is optimized for IoT and is secure by design.
+We configure the image and bundle the current snapped versions of EdgeX components.
+After the deployment the snaps will continue to receive updates for the latest security and bug fixes (depending on the selected channel).

 This guide is divided into three chapters to create: